Redesign Launching Fall 2015

 College department chairs and faculty members across the nation reviewed and affirmed each element of the redesigned course and exam.
 They identified the key concepts that history students must learn.
 In addition, they confirmed that within those parameters, AP teachers have the flexibility to select which specific historical topics, examples, and primary sources to teach.
 For more information, visit AP European History Validation Study.

 The AP Course Audit

 AP European History teachers will need to revise their syllabus and have it authorized through the AP Course Audit.
 Taking this step helps teachers understand the new course requirements.

 Resources to help teachers prepare their syllabi are now available on the AP Course Audit website, including a syllabus development guide, curricular requirements, annotated sample syllabi, a syllabus development tutorial, and an example textbook list.

 To make the process of updating syllabi as straightforward as possible, teachers have the following options:

 - Option 1: Design and submit a syllabus aligned with the new curricular requirements.

-- Option 2: Adopt and submit one of the Annotated Sample Syllabi (available on the AP Course Audit website in February 2015) to use as an approach to teaching the course.
+- Option 2: Adopt and submit one of the annotated sample syllabi available on the AP Course Audit website to use as an approach to teaching the course.

 The AP Course Audit begins accepting syllabi for review in March 2015.